CopleyControlsOfficial/CML_Examples/README.md

 -	Control of any analog or digital I/O module compliant to the DS401 standard (Wago I/O, Copley I/O, Beckhoff EK1100, etc.).
 -	Control of any EtherCAT device, even simple ESC devices that do not support mailbox protocols (CoE).
 -	PVT streaming capabilities with built-in velocity calculation for smooth motion profiles.

+Important Settings:
+-	If using CML to command an EtherCAT network on a non real-time operating system for an extended duration, the PDO update rate may need to be adjusted to avoid generating EtherCAT message timeout errors.
+To compensate for the performance of the operating system, simply increase the cyclePeriod property of the EtherCatSettings class.
+This property is the PDO update rate in units of milliseconds.
+When increasing this property, it is also recommended to increase the guardTime property of the AmpSettings class to avoid generating any node guarding errors.